yentheng0110/tp/docs/team/g13nd0n.md

         - Furthermore, once added the appointment, the list of appointments will be sorted according to date and time.
           Implementation required ensure the appointment class implements the Comparable interface and have the compareTo methods and sorting them out.
-Additionally, implementation will need to ensure that regardless the order of the appointment is added, it will be sorted appropriately while comparison are correct
+Additionally, implementation will need to ensure that regardless the order of the appointment is added, it will be sorted appropriately after the appointment has been added. while comparison are correct
     - Delete appointments
       - What it does: delete appointments based on the specific nric, date and time given
       - Justification: This feature improves product by allowing user to delete the appointments that might have been made on accident.
 It requires date and time to ensure that the appointment deleted is the correct appointment.
+        The delete feature is case-insensitive for the nric when deleting the appointment.
     - List all appointments
       - What it does: List all appointments in chronological order
       - Justification: This improves the product by allowing user to look at all the appointments that has been made